Third Week already?

 End of Week 3

-Today, the Waiting room team focused on ideating.
-Using sticky notes and our research, we explored as many solutions as possible.
+Today, the Waiting room team used their research to explore as many solutions as possible.
 We then evaluated these ideas to find which will be most effective.

-The Website team started to organise the structure of content by collecting all page information and complete a full sitemap.
+The Website team started to organise the structure of content by collecting all page information and completing a full sitemap.

-The Testing instructions team started to develop simple and clear instructions from scratch, to efficiently reduce the amount of text needed in order to consume them.
+The Test instructions team started to develop simple and clear instructions from scratch, to efficiently reduce the amount of text needed in order to consume them.